Polarization based direction of arrival estimation using a radio interferometric array: Simulations

 In order to evaluate the wideband performance of the DOA estimation, we plot the angular error variation with frequency range in the simulation, i.e., $[10,170]$ MHz in Figs. \ref{fig:a12_error_freq} and \ref{fig:ska_error_freq}.
 Note that the actual operating frequency ranges of both these arrays are different than what is simulated, but nonetheless it is much wider than the operating frequency of a typical array dedicated for DOA estimation.
 We see from Figs. \ref{fig:a12_error_freq} and \ref{fig:ska_error_freq} that we get almost uniform performance over the frequency range.
 The crucial aspect for this performance is the phase unwrapping, where the PDP algorithm needs to perform some pre-calculations per each frequency.

 We discuss the computational cost of the proposed method with respect to existing methods briefly.
 We consider the computational cost of the full eigenvalue decomposition of an $N\times N$ matrix to be $O(N^3)$.
 We need to find the dominant eigenvector by performing the eigenvalue decomposition as in (\ref{eig}) where $N=4$, hence the complexity is $O(4^3)$ (Note that we can use methods like the power iteration that have lower complexity, but we keep this larger complexity here).
 Therefore, the total complexity of running ESPRIT is $N_l \frac{N_r (N_r-1)}{2} O(4^3)$ for the full set of sub-arrays.
 The other steps such as phase unwrapping and evaluating the DNN have fixed and lower computational complexity.
-In contrast, for running an algorithm like MUSIC \citep{MUSIC}, considering the full array to have $N_l N_r$ receivers, the complexity of the eigenvalue decomposition of the full correlation matrix is $O((N_l N_r)^3)$.
-Sparsity based methods \citep{YANG2018,Yimin2024} need to create the dictionary matrix with $N_g^2$ or more steering vectors in 2D and will have matrices of size $(N_l N_r)^2 \times N_g^2$.
+In contrast, for running an algorithm like MUSIC \citep{MUSIC}, considering the full array to have $N_l N_r$ receivers, the complexity of the eigenvalue decomposition of the full correlation matrix is $O((N_l N_r)^3)$ and the search in $N_g^2$ grid points involve matrix-vector multiplication with complexity $O((N_l N_r)^2 N_g^2)$.
+Sparsity based methods \citep{YANG2018,Yimin2024} need to create the dictionary matrix with $N_g^2$ or more steering vectors in 2D and will have matrices of size $(N_l N_r)^2 \times N_g^4$ (because of the kronecker product).
 Hence, compared to both these popular methods, the proposed method is much less computationally demanding.

+A quantitative comparison of the proposed method (AARTFAAC array) with MUSIC is presented in Fig. \ref{fig:music_comparison}.
+We show the results for both far-field and near-field sources in this figure.
+For near-field sources, the MUSIC algorithm (using the full correlation matrix) gives better accuracy.
+The MUSIC algorithm is using steering vectors that are designed for a far-field source.
+Hence, as seen in Fig. \ref{fig:music_comparison} (b), when we have a source in the near-field of the array, the MUSIC algorithm designed for a far-field source completely fails to perform.
+In such a situation, both a direction and range search should be performed separately in MUSIC and the separation of the direction from the range is only possible for specialized array geometries and not for arbitrary arrays.
+In contrast, the proposed method gives accurate results both for far-field and near-field sources, without having to change the data model that is being used.